xfang422/i2p-1/Syllabus.md

 The nature and amount of preparation will vary from week to week, but may include:

 - Readings from both academic and non-academic sources.
-- Pre-recorded lectures from CASA staff.
+- Recorded lectures from CASA staff.
 - Recorded videos from non-CASA staff.
 - Short quizzes to test your completion of readings and videos.
-- Contributions to a weekly '[Padlet](https://en-gb.padlet.com/)' that will be used to guide the synchronous sessions.
+- Contributions to a weekly '[Padlet](https://en-gb.padlet.com/)' that will be used to guide the 'synchronous' sessions.

 ### 'Lecture'